 Offices occupied by a charity are exempt from the BID levy, but the levy will be payable in respect of shops and other properties occupied by charities.
 There is no reduction or exemption for other not-for-profit organisations.

-I voted against the BID proposals, do I still have to pay a levy?
+I voted against the BID proposals

-Yes, the ballot is binding on all business in the BID area including those that voted against the proposals.
+The ballot is binding on all business in the BID area including those that voted against the proposals.
 The outcome of the ballot is also binding on persons or organisations who become ratepayers after the date of the ballot.

 If you do not pay